Find Cheap Auto Insurance Quotes in Minnesota

 - Columbia Heights

-Below are the 50 most populous cities in Minnesota, where quotes were available, listed by those with cheapest to the most expensive car insurance rates:
+Below are the 50 most populous cities in Minnesota, where full coverage quotes were available, listed by those with cheapest to the most expensive car insurance rates:

 |Rank||City||Car insurance rate|